 The city’s sales and use tax rate is 3.71%.
 For a complete breakdown of the city's sales tax rate, please visit here.

-The number of authorized Full-Time Equivalent (FTE) positions approved for 2019 is 1,432.58.
-Some positions are required to work less than the standard number of working hours and days; therefore, the total number of positions in the City is not a whole number.
+The number of authorized Full-Time Equivalent (FTE) positions recommended for 2020 is 1,474.36.
+Some positions are required to work less than the standard number of working hours and days; therefore, the total number of positions in the city is not a whole number.

 The property tax assessment process is managed by Boulder County and generates tax revenues that pay for schools, roads, public safety, and other public services.
 These revenues are distributed to taxing entities within the county, including the City of Boulder.
 The majority of property taxes is allocated to schools (56%) and county services (28%) followed by the city and special districts.
 About 14% of your property tax bill is available to support services the city offers.
 For every dollar of property taxes collected in Boulder, the city receives 14 cents.
 Of these 14 cents, nine cents go to general city operations, two cents go to general public safety, one cent goes to Parks and Recreation, one cent goes to the Community Housing Assistance Program, and less than one cent goes to the Library..

 For more on property tax calculations, visit the Boulder County Website.

 Sales and use taxes comprise 41% percent of the city’s total revenues.
 This category includes: retail sales taxes, business/consumer taxes, utility revenues, construction use taxes, and motor vehicle use taxes.
 Detailed sales tax revenue reports are available online.

 For every retail tax dollar collected in Boulder, the city retains 44 cents, which is distributed across the city’s General Fund, Open Space Fund, Transportation Fund, .25 Cent Sales Tax Fund (which supports Parks and Recreation), and the Community, Culture, and Safety Capital Tax.